 Occupational Therapy in Schools (Guide + Directory)

-Occupational therapy (OT) helps people participate in their daily activities, when a health condition or disability makes it difficult to do so.
+Occupational therapy (OT) helps people participate in their daily activities when they have a health condition or disability that may make participation difficult.

-For school-based OTs this means helping a child participate in their schooling, when there are barriers to doing so.
+For school-based occupational therapists, this means helping a child participate in their schooling when there are barriers to doing so.

-You may have found this article because your child was referred to school-based OT.
-Or you may be an aspiring school OT yourself, either way we will answer your basic questions about school OT.
+You may have found this article because your child was referred to school-based OT, or you may be an aspiring school OT yourself.
+Either way, we will do our best to answer your basic questions about school-based occupational therapy.

 Here’s what we’ll cover: